-Section 162(m) of the Internal Revenue Code places a limit on the tax deduction for compensation in excess of \$1 million paid to any "covered employee" of a publicly held corporation (generally the corporation's chief executive officer and its next four most highly compensated executive officers in the year that the compensation is paid).
-Under the LTIP, performance compensation paid thereunder to such covered employees is intended to be deductible by the Company.
-In implementing our compensation policies during fiscal 2006, we considered, among other things, the LTIP and the opportunities it affords to preserve the tax deductibility of compensation to executive officers.
-The Compensation Committee's policy with respect to Section 162(m) is to make reasonable efforts to ensure that compensation is deductible to the extent permitted while providing our executive officers with appropriate rewards for their performance.
+Section 162(m) of the Internal Revenue Code places a limit on the tax deduction for compensation in excess of \$1 million paid to any "covered employee" of a publicly held corporation (generally the corporation's chief executive officer and its next three most highly compensated executive officers, excluding the Chief Financial Officer, in the year that the compensation is paid).
+Under the LTIP, performance compensation paid thereunder to such covered employees is intended to be deductible by us.
+In implementing our compensation policies during fiscal 2007, we considered, among other things, the LTIP and the opportunities it affords to preserve the tax deductibility of compensation to executive officers.
+The Committee also fixes for each participant the percentage share of the pool that the participant can earn, after considering the internal consistency of such allocation.
+No participant's award may exceed 5% of the Company's pre-tax cash net income.

+The Committee's policy with respect to Section 162(m) is to make reasonable efforts to ensure that compensation is deductible to the extent permitted while providing our executive officers with appropriate rewards for their performance.